aptos-labs/aptos-core/developer-docs-site/docs/move/book/functions.md

 - Inline functions and lambda expressions cannot have `return` expressions.
 - Inline functions or lambda expressions cannot return lambda expressions.
 - Cyclic recursion involving only inline functions is not allowed.
-- Parameters in lambda expressions should not be type annotated (e.g., `|x: u64| x + 1` is not allowed): their types are inferred.
+- Parameters in lambda expressions must not be type annotated (e.g., `|x: u64| x + 1` is not allowed): their types are inferred.

+### Additional considerations

+- Avoid using private constants in public inline functions.
+  When code outside of the inline-function-defining module calls such an inline function, an in-place expansion of the inline function leads to invalid access of the private constant.